hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 10. When the job completes the run status will change to *succeeded*.
 ![Images/cidazure-setup-manual-gluesuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluesuccess.png?width=1000px)

+When you run the AWS Glue job for the first time, it performs a **bulk run**.
+This process moves all CSV files to the *azurecidprocessed* folder and copies only the latest file for each month to *azurecidraw*.
+The duration of this process depends on the number of files to be processed.

 11. Head back over to the same **Amazon S3 bucket** you accessed in step 6.
 Two new folders have appeared. *azurecidparquet* contains parquet versions of the original CSV files.
 The original CSV files have moved to the *azurecidprocessed* folder and the *azurecidraw* folder has been deleted.
+If you see an *azureciderror* folder check the [Observability and Troubleshooting](../3_common_tasks)section.
 ![Images/cidazure-setup-manual-s3processed](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3processed.png?width=1000px)

 12. Click into the *azurecidparquet* folder.
 You'll notice data is partitioned by month.